Prepopulating embedded wordpress forms with user data

 Next, create and style an Easyform with all four questions:

-In the WordPress editor, navigate to: Appearance → Theme File Editor → Theme Functions.
+Appearance → Theme File Editor → Theme Functions.

 Add the following embed code at the bottom of the file.
 Be sure to replace the placeholder variables—FORM_NAME, EASYFORM_URL, USER_NAME_COLUMN_ID, and USER_EMAIL_COLUMN_ID—with their appropriate values: